Frequently Asked Questions

 Yes.
 The Alliance Centre for Global Research and Education has extended its reach to INSEAD and Wharton PhD's by making them eligible to join a faculty member from the partner school in order to constitute an Alliance Centre research project.
 For further details, visit Alliance Teaching Innovations https://www.insead.edu/about/alliance-partnerships/insead-wharton-alliance

-Yes, there is a 50 Euros application fee per application, which is payable online.
+Yes, there is a 50 Euros application fee per application, which is payable online with major credit cards only.
+Bank transfer is not accepted.

 A full INSEAD scholarship provides for a tuition fee waiver plus a living allowance, based on local cost, research budget support and comprehensive health insurance coverage.